samyuh/feup-iart-ball_sort_puzzle/README.md

 ##### Algorithms
 qlearning
 sarsa
+dqlearning
+ppo

 ##### Configuration Files
 Create a configuration file under the ./config directory (or use one of).
-The config files have the following layout:
-You can also use one of your config file, by passing "default.json" without quotes
+The config files have the following layout if you're using one of the following algorithms: [qlearning, dqlearning, sarsa] You can also use one of your config file, by passing "level1.json" without quotes.

 ```json
 {